rordenlab/dcm2niix/README.md

 ## License

 This software is open source.
 The bulk of the code is covered by the BSD license.
-Some units are either public domain or have similar licenses.
+Some units are either public domain (nifti*.*, miniz.c) or use the MIT license (ujpeg.cpp).
 See the license.txt file for more details.

 ## Versions